NORTH ATLANTIC TREATY ORGANIZATION

-In the wake of the Second World War, the Allied nations decided to continue their alliance, politically and militarily, in order to prevent the international spread of Communism, a very real threat to NATO’s existence.
+In the wake of the Second World War, the Allied nations decided to continue their alliance, politically and militarily, in order to prevent the international spread of communism, a genuine threat to NATO’s existence.
 That alliance became known as the North Atlantic Treaty Organization, named after its establishing Atlantic Treaty.
-In the latter half of the 20th century, NATO was confronted with the Warsaw Pact, a rival military organization associated with the Soviet Union and the gradual rise of Communism.
-With the fall of the Soviet Union, however, NATO is adapting to the 21st century and its revised role as a peacekeeping organization rather than a military alliance.
-What is the way forward for NATO in the 21st century, and how will it define its new role with the passing of its greatest adversary?
+In the latter half of the 20th century, NATO was confronted with the Warsaw Pact, a rival military organization associated with the Soviet Union and the gradual rise of communism.
+With the fall of the Soviet Union, however, NATO is adapting to the 21st century and has increasingly assumed a role as a peacekeeping organization beyond that of a military alliance.

 This committee is specifically designed for intermediate and experienced delegates.
 Position papers, although strongly recommended, are not required.
 However, delegates who wish to be considered for an award must submit their position papers by Sunday, January 13, 2019, at 23:59 PST.
 More information about position papers can be found on page 3 of the Background Guide.